jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (a) limit sections 132 to 134 of the Crown Entities Act 2004; or (b) affect the responsible Minister's functions, duties, or powers under the Crown Entities Act 2004.

-### 102 Monitoring and reporting on delivery of approved police activities or combinations of police activities
+### 102 Monitoring and reporting on delivery of approved Police activities or combinations of Police activities
-(1) The Secretary, or the Agency if designated for the purpose by the Secretary, must monitor the delivery of police activities or combinations of police activities that the responsible Minister has approved under section 18L.
+(1) The Secretary, or the Agency if designated for the purpose by the Secretary, must monitor the delivery of Police activities or combinations of Police activities that the responsible Minister has approved under section 18L.
 (2) With respect to the matters approved under section 18L, the Commissioner must, as agreed in writing by the responsible Minister and the Minister of Police, provide information relevant to those matters to any or all of the following:
   (a) the responsible Minister:
   (b) the Minister of Police:
   (c) the Secretary:
   (d) the Agency.
-(3) The Secretary must provide the Minister and the Agency with a report on the performance of the police in relation to the matters that the responsible Minister has approved under section 18L.
+(3) The Secretary must provide the Minister and the Agency with a report on the performance of the Police in relation to the matters that the responsible Minister has approved under section 18L.
 (4) If the Agency carries out the monitoring required under subsection (1), the Agency must assist the Secretary with the production of the report required under subsection (3).
 (5) The Secretary must provide the Agency with a copy of the report referred to in subsection (3) before the Agency prepares its annual report on the national land transport fund under section 11.
 (6) An agreement entered into by the responsible Minister and the Minister of Police under subsection (2) must be published or made available to the public in the manner that those Ministers jointly consider appropriate.